Ankr-network/ankr-docs/pages/staking/liquid-staking/overview.md

 ## Liquid Staking tokens
 Liquid Staking supports reward bearing tokens.<br/>
 Reward bearing tokens represent the staked asset plus all future staking rewards.
 They don't grow in number but grow in value.
-For example, the fair value of 1 ankrETH (ex-aETHc) token vs. ETH increases over time as staking rewards accumulate, i.e. 1 ankrETH (ex-aETHc) becomes worth increasingly more than 1 ETH.
+For example, the fair value of 1 ankrETH (ex-aETHc) token vs. ETH increases over time as staking rewards accumulate, i.e., 1 ankrETH (ex-aETHc) becomes worth increasingly more than 1 ETH.

 ## How do I get Liquid Staking tokens?